jacobobryant/biff/docs/02-reference/11-security.md

      ...)]])
 ```

-The example project also includes a `com.example.ui/page` function, which will inject the CSRF token
+The starter project also includes a `com.example.ui/page` function, which will inject the CSRF token
 into all htmx requests that are triggered by child elements, even if they aren't triggered inside a form element:

 ```clojure